Adult Social Care Market Position Statement

 Adult Social Care activity and financial breakdown

-In the financial year 2020-21 the Council spend on Adult Social Care services was just under £56 million.
-The table below shows the comparison of spend by social care services from financial years 2018, 2019, 2020 and 2021.
+In 2024 the Council spend on Adult Social Care services was just over £77 million.
+The table below shows the comparison of spend by social care services from financial years 2021, 2022, 2023 and 2024.

 The Council, partners and stakeholders continue to work within a challenging economic climate which will require all stakeholders to embrace the opportunity that innovation, efficiency and new models of care and support offer.
 In Stockton-on-Tees there is a continued focus on early intervention and prevention to maintain independence and give choice and control to individuals supported by greater access to good information and advice.